hawkeye-stan/msfs-popout-panel-manager/README.md

 * Intuitive user interface to defined location of panels to be popped out.

 * [Auto Pop Out](#auto-pop-out-feature) feature.
-The application will detect active aircraft by livery and activate the corresponding profile on start of new flight session.
+The application will detect active aircraft and activate the corresponding profile on start of new flight session.

 * [Cold Start feature](#auto-pop-out-feature).
 Instrumentation panels can be popped out even when they're not powered on (for G1000 /  / G1000 NXi planes only).